 Week 4: Investing and saving for retirement (Baby Steps 4-7)

-Week 5 is all about spending wisely and protecting your wealth.
+Week 5: Spending wisely and protecting your wealth

-Week 7 takes a deep dive into Baby Step 4 and teaches more about saving for retirement and building wealth.
+Week 7: Deep dive into Baby Step 4 and retirement planning

-In the eighth session last week, Dave took an extensive look at Baby Step 6, which is paying off the mortgage.
+In the eighth session, Dave took an extensive look at Baby Step 6, which is paying off the mortgage.